 NACCHO Recorded Webinars

-The webinar series helps local health departments improve their awareness and understanding of practice-based local health department programs that address cardiovascular health and local efforts to implement the Million Hearts® initiative in cardiovascular disease prevention.
+NACCHO has produced a webinar series that helps local health departments improve their awareness and understanding of practice-based local health department programs that address cardiovascular health and local efforts to implement the Million Hearts®initiative in cardiovascular disease prevention.
+Webinar topics have included the ABCs, local strategies for improved blood pressure control, and chronic disease self-management programs